faisalriazz/Weather-Recogniton-usin-CNN-and-Transfer-Learning/README.md

-# Weather Recogniton usin CNN and Transfer Learning
+# Weather Recogniton using CNN and Transfer Learning
  Weather recogniton using CNN